isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-cpf-monies.md

 If the person who has died was a Muslim, you will need to apply for the Certificate of inheritance at [www.syariahcourt.gov.sg](https://www.syariahcourt.gov.sg/Syariah/front-end/Home.aspx).

 You will be assigned a case officer after you have filed your online application.
 Please inform your case officer if you do not possess some of the required documents.
-Your case officer will advise you on what to do after you have submitted your online application.<br><br>
+Your case officer will advise you on what to do after you have submitted your online application.<br>

 **4. Whom do I submit the documents to?**